cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 -
 - [[bostrom]] is NOT yet another ai coin
 - it is very powerful foundational technology for advanced superintelligent civilization
+- its being used by 1k neurons who create a collective knowledge of ~2 million links
+- in addition to this ~50k [[neurons]] produced ~6 million transactions for decisions related to collective learning
+- currently it produce ~13 megabits bits of [[negentropy]] and takes ~200 mb of ram in gpu
 - in this article i will boil down all essential ideas into coherent understanding how [[bostrom]] can empower
 	- existing ai field which i will refer as classical ai
 	- and advance emerging field of collective ai